clarabiagi/Comparing-Methods-for-Mitigating-Gender-Bias-in-Word-Embedding/README.md

 ## Average direct bias and 5 Tasks
-The folder **Bias** contains code to perform the 5 tasks and to compute the average direct bias.
+The **Bias** folder contains code to perform the 5 tasks and to compute the average direct bias.
 It is structured as follows:

-1. The [source folder](./Bias/source) contains the code used to perform the tasks, which is a replication of the original code by [Gonen and Goldberg](https://github.com/gonenhila/gender_bias_lipstick).
+1. The [source](./Bias/source) folder contains the code used to perform the tasks, which is a replication of the original code by [Gonen and Goldberg](https://github.com/gonenhila/gender_bias_lipstick).
 It contains:

-- "save_embeds.ipynb" produce the vocabulary and the words vectors from an embdedding.
+- [save_embeds.ipynb](https://github.com/clarabiagi/Gender-Bias-Thesis/blob/main/Bias/source/save_embeds.ipynb): produces the vocabulary and the words vectors from an embdedding.

-- "remaining_bias.ipynb" uses vocabulary and embedding to perform the 5 tasks.
-The average gender bias is computed as well in here.
+- [remaining_bias.ipynb](https://github.com/clarabiagi/Gender-Bias-Thesis/blob/main/Bias/source/remaining_bias.ipynb): uses vocabulary and embedding to perform the 5 tasks.
+The average gender bias is computed as well.

 2. [Results](./Bias/results) contains all the results, in plots and tables.